rishiselvakumaran98/3081_S21-iter2/project/web/scenes/scene_descriptions.md

 ## recharge.json

 Identical to umn.json, with the addition of an entity of type "recharge_station" near the customer.
+This scene does not need to work for iteration 2.

 ## robot.json